 - Defamatory and derogatory content

-If a negative review does not fall under one of these prohibited content categories, it may not be able to be removed.
+Reporting false Google reviews is the first step in combatting this negative feedback, but if a negative review does not fall under one of these prohibited content categories, it may not be able to be removed.
 Thankfully, there are other tactics to try if you are unable to delete a Google review, including a legal removal request or formal takedown notice for a fake review posted online.

 It is important to note that Google’s spam detection algorithm does a pretty good job in weeding out fake Google reviews.
 Accurate reviews interest Google and its ability to deliver relevant results to users.
 Unfortunately, this automated system may remove Google reviews that are legitimate.
 It is critical that you take a look at every review in order to ensure that the legitimate ones are being posted to your business profile.